dzearing/transform-typed-imports/README.md

 # transform-typed-imports

-A code-mod which transforms TypeScript files to be "isolatedModules" friendly.
+A code-mod which transforms TypeScript files to move imports/exports of typings to use `import type`/`export type`, allowing the package to become `isolatedModules` friendly.

 ## Motivation